 The Texas Medical Jurisprudence Exam: A Concise Review is the most efficient, readable, and reasonable option to prepare for the Texas Medical Jurisprudence Examination, a required test for physician licensure in Texas.
 This is all you need.

 This guide hits the sweet spot between concise and terse, between reasonably inclusive and needlessly thorough.
-You can read it a few times for a few hours before your test and safely pass, with enough context to make it informative and professionally meaningful without being overly painful.
+You can read it a couple times for a few hours before your test and safely pass, with enough context to make it informative and professionally meaningful without being overly painful.
+As of September 2019, the test is now administered online for a low fee to be taken from the comfort of your own home.
+Please don’t make it into a big deal.

 My goal in writing this book was to make something that you could read in a single sitting that covered the salient points needed to pass the Texas JP exam while also providing you with a basic understanding of practical jurisprudence for a medical career in the Lone Star State.
 You can read this 1-3 times (over 1-3 hours; the first pass will take around an hour) and pass easily and safely (this has been universally corroborated by thousands of people and hundreds of 5-star reviews).

 As much as is possible given the subject matter, I hope you enjoy it.
 Your comments and feedback are both welcome and appreciated.
 Any book of this nature can always get better.